Community grants and funding

 • practical support enabling young people to engage with education and work opportunities.

-• Stronger, better-connected communities with inclusive spaces for all.
+• stronger, better-connected communities with inclusive spaces for all.

 Priorities: